data-stack-org/dev-docs/development/common-processes/git-flow.md

 ## Branches

-Instead of a single master branch, this workflow uses two branches to record the history of the project.
+Instead of a single master branch, this workflow uses two branches to record the history of the project: `master` and `development`.
 The master branch stores the official release history, and the develop branch serves as an integration branch for features.

 ## Feature implementation

-For every task developer makes, he must to:
+While working on a task, make sure that you follow these rules:

-* Create feature branch from a `develop` branch
+* New feature (`bugfix`, `hotfix`, etc) branch is created from a `develop` branch;
-* Branch name is equal to the feature name, but has `feature/` prefix;
+* Branch name is the same as feature name and has `feature/` prefix.
+For example, branch for *"Add navigation sidebar"* feature will be named as `feature/add-navigation-sidebar`;
-* One branch is equal to only one feature;
+* One feature can have only one branch related to it;
-* Assign stakeholders to the pull-request.
+* Assign stakeholders to the Pull request.

 ## Pull request